Insights

 • What are the most popular landmarks to visit in Chinatown?

-McCormick Place, Union Station, and Grant Park are the most popular landmarks in Chinatown according to our data.
-You can experience McCormick Place if you plan to visit Chicago.
-You can visit Union Station if you stay in Chicago.
-Grant Park is accessible while staying in Chicago.
+Union Station, McCormick Place, and Navy Pier are the most popular landmarks in Chinatown according to our data.
+You can experience Union Station if you plan to visit Chicago.
+You can visit McCormick Place if you stay in Chicago.
+Navy Pier is accessible while staying in Chicago.

 See more FAQs